 Melt one stick of butter in pan on low heat.
 Once melted, turn off heat and keep warm.

-- Combine dry ingredients in a bowl: Kernza, Cornmeal, Baking Powder/Soda, Salt.
+Combine dry ingredients in a bowl: Kernza flour, Cornmeal, Baking Powder/Soda, Salt.

-- Weigh/measure melted butter, and add to egg/sugar, drizzling slowly while stirring vigorously.
+Measure 1/4 cup + 1 tbsp melted butter (there should be about 1 tbsp left).
+Add melted butter to egg/sugar, drizzling slowly while stirring vigorously.
 Mix until combined and mixture is somewhat homogenous.

-- Once the skillet is heated and the batter is ready, remove the skillet from the oven, and pour in the additional tbsp. of melted butter.
+Once the skillet is heated and the batter is ready, remove the skillet from the oven, and pour in the remaining tbsp of melted butter.
 Coat the skillet evenly, including half-way up the side.

 Once time is up, remove skillet from the oven, and insert a knife/toothpick into center to check doneness.